arnard76/topics-tutor-prototype/README.md

 This application was developed using [SvelteKit](https://svelte.dev/) and [Firebase](https://firebase.google.com/).

-Once you've cloneed the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```sh
 npm run dev